Updated: 4 days ago

 Whistleblowers are employees who help expose – or refuse to participate in – unethical or criminality within their company or government within the labor context.
 This involves safety, health, employee benefits, wages, workers' compensation, agricultural work, and more.
 For decades, whistleblowers have helped expose single wrongdoing instances such as rampant fraud and employee rights violations.

 When Should You Report Your Employer to the Department of Labor?

-However, reporting a violation of the California labor laws isn't always so simple.
-For one thing, you would like to understand which department within the department covers your issue; for instance, the Wage and Hour Division handles many issues, including family and medical leave, compensation, issues with wage inequality, agricultural workers, and employees contracting with the local or federal agencies.
+However, reporting a violation of California labor laws isn't always so simple.
+For one thing, you would have to choose the department within the labor board in Los Angeles that covers your employment law issue; for instance, the Wage and Hour Division handles many issues, including family and medical leave, compensation, issues with wage inequality, agricultural workers, and employees contracting with the local or federal agencies.

 For other types of issues, such as working conditions and employee safety, are handled by the Occupational Safety and Health Administration (OSHA).
-A great employment lawyer will have experience in these type of claims.
+A great Los Angeles Employment Lawyer will have experience filing a labor complaint in Los Angeles.

 There are many departments within the Department of Labor, each specialized in separate areas.
 Your particulars and circumstances will determine who you need to contact and how to write your report.